-2014/2015 budgetary revenue trends:
+2015/2016 budgetary revenue trends:

-- Increase in sales tax revenue as a result of a strengthening regional economy; - Increase in operating revenues, which include transit fares and pass sales, due to anticipated increase in ridership as a result of economic activity and growing popularity of the BRT service. - Decrease in capital grant revenue primarily due to the timing of capital outlay based on project completion; grants are recognized as awarded and collection is certain; - Increase in Other Income primarily due to a rise in estimated vehicle registration fees, yet another sign of an improving economy. - Decrease in investment income as funds available for capital projects have mostly been expended.
+- Increase in sales tax revenue as a result of a strengthening regional economy; - Increase in service contract revenues as a result of running an extra day of service as 2016 is a leap year and increased service in the City of Aspen's Municipal Transit Service Contract. - Increase in operating revenues, which include transit fares and pass sales, due to a slower growth in ridership on regional commuter services. - Increase in operating grant revenues due to securing a CDOT FASTER operating grant to fund regional transit services along the I-70 corridor. - Decrease in capital grant revenue primarily due to the timing of capital outlay based on project completion; grants are recognized as awarded and collection is certain.